grafana/agent/docs/sources/flow/setup/configure/configure-windows.md

 ## Change command-line arguments

-By default, the Grafana Agent service will launch with passing the following arguments to the Grafana Agent binary:
+By default, the Grafana Agent service will launch and pass the following arguments to the Grafana Agent binary:

 * `run`